dddd-zdf/menubar-proxy-switch/README.md

 menubar-proxy-switcher v1.0

-This is essentially a non-dock tool to run any written shell scripts from the menubar as a shortcut.
+This is essentially a non-dock tool to run any written shell scripts from the ~~menubar~~ status bar as a shortcut (I just learnt it's called status bar!).

 Currently it's working as a proxy switch toggle for my private use.
 Let's see what we can do with it next.